stymbhrdwj/ES606_Project_EEG_Encoding/README.md

 # ES606_Project_EEG_Encoding

-Applying the linearizing encoding model and end-to-end AlexNet by Gifford et al. on the THINGS EEG1 dataset by Grootswagers et al.
+Applying the linearizing encoding model and end-to-end AlexNet by Gifford et al. on the THINGS EEG1 dataset by Grootswagers et al. Below we summarize the methodology and results.
+See the project report PDF for more details on motivation, background and the dataset.

 ### Dataset reference: https://osf.io/hd6zk/